shree675/MyMargdarshaka/README.md

 * Search the user on the right panel to ban him/her.
 * Click on 'LOGOUT' on the navbar to logout.

-<sup>1</sup>Lola is a custom-built character that uses an NLP based BERT conversation model that helps provide suitable answers to the input queries.

 ## Screenshots
 *Landing page*
 ![Screenshot (571)](https://user-images.githubusercontent.com/58718144/144431616-81269f16-7ca3-43c0-95c2-9621c7b36fe8.png)